-Hillary Clinton Faults Trump On Health Care And Lack Of Women Appointees
+Hillary Clinton Faults Trump On Health Care And Lack Of Female Appointees

 "These are bad policies that will hurt people and take our country in the wrong direction."

-And referring to the hiking she's been seen doing with her husband, former President Bill Clinton, near their suburban New York home, she added, "It's the kind of things you think about when you take long walks in the woods: Resist, insist, persist, enlist."
+And referring to the hiking she has been seen doing with her husband, former President Bill Clinton, near their suburban New York home, she added, "It's the kind of things you think about when you take long walks in the woods: Resist, insist, persist, enlist."